aegiacometti/netconf-backup-gogs/README.md

 - If you want to integrate the messages from Gogs into Slack:
     - Get the webhook from Slack, and from the channel you want to publish the changes
     - Go to your repo in Gogs, then Setting->WebHook and add new webhook

+- If you are going to backup FortiOS, you have to enable SCP with `config system global set admin-scp enable end`

 ### Special SSH connectivity notes